Towards Accurate Camouflaged Object Detection with Mixture Convolution and Interactive Fusion: Conclusion and Future Work

 In this paper, we propose MCIF-Net, a novel deep learning model for the accurate detection of camouflaged objects.
 MCIF-Net employs the specially-design DMC modules to extract rich context features from a large receptive field and effectively fuses the features using the proposed MIF modules.
 Our model provides both the large receptive field and effective fusion, effectively satisfying the demands of accurate COD.
 Extensive experiments on \datasets~benchmark datasets demonstrate that MCIF-Net is capable of accurately detecting camouflaged objects and outperforms the SOTA methods.
 In addition, our ablation studies verify the effectiveness of two proposed modules, \ie, DMC and MIF, sufficiently.

-In the future, we will explore compressing our model for a lightweight one suitable for mobile devices and further improving the efficiency of our model for real-time applications.
-In addition, as discussed in Section~\ref{sec:Potential_applications}, our MCIF-Net has great potentials for a large number of COD-like tasks, e.g., defect detection and polyp segmentation.
-We will apply MCIF-Net to these tasks to advance the relevant fields.
+In the future, we will explore compressing our model for a lightweight one suitable for mobile devices and further improving the efficiency of our model for real-time applications. \revII{In addition, as discussed in Section~\ref{sec:Potential_applications}, our MCIF-Net has shown promising performance in the typical downstream application of COD, \ie, polyp segmentation.
+In the future, we will explore to extend MCIF-Net to more downstream applications of COD, \eg, defect detection.} \revII{Finally, camouflaged instance segmentation \cite{le2021camouflaged} is a very interesting and significant task.
+It is also highly relevant to the current COD task, so we will try to migrate the proposed architecture to the camouflaged instance segmentation task in the future.}